Ronald Richards (lawyer)

-Ronald Neil Richards is a Beverly Hills, California based criminal defense and civil litigation attorney who has made national media appearances as a legal expert commentator.
-He was the first lawyer to be cited on California Proposition 215 (1996), the medical marijuana statute, and worked as a professor of law at the San Fernando Valley College of Law from 2006 to 2007.
-Since 2011 Richards has sat as a temporary judge on the Los Angeles Superior Court.
+Ronald Neil Richards (born April 7, 1967) is a Beverly Hills, California based criminal defense and civil litigation attorney who has made national media appearances as a legal expert commentator.
+He was the first lawyer to be cited on California Proposition 215 (1996), the medical marijuana statute, and worked as a professor of law at the University of West Los Angeles from 2006 to 2007.
+Since 2011, Richards has sat as a temporary judge on the Los Angeles Superior Court.

 Early and personal life

 Educated at Beverly Hills High School, he later gained a BA in Political Science at University of California, Los Angeles.
 While studying at the University of La Verne College of Law, he was elected Student Faculty Representative, and acted as advocate for students facing discipline.
 He also won the American Jurisprudence Award in bankruptcy.
 He also is an alumnus of the Anderson School of Management at UCLA and has a certificate of management.
 He is a lifelong resident of Beverly Hills, California and is very active in the community, including the Beverly Hills Police Officers Association.

 He was married to Louise Linton.

 He is currently married to Lauren Boyette-Richards.